sjdv1982/cloudless/GUIDE.md

 # B. Network communication testing

-Make a backup of your Redis DB if needed.
-Below, it is assumed that it does not contain anything else that needs to be saved, and can be flushed (deleted) at will.
+Make a backup of your DB if needed.
+Below, it is assumed that it does not contain anything else that needs to be saved, and can be deleted at will.

 ## Master-to-master communication tests